Special Education Advisory Committee (SEAC)

 Questions?
 Contact: Teri Pettit, Ed.S., SEAC Facilitator, PettitT4@michigan.gov

 SEAC members are appointed by the State Board of Education.
 There are up to 33 members of the SEAC who represent a diverse group of stakeholders (parents, administrators, service providers, advocates, and consumers) concerned with the education of all children, including students with disabilities.

-The SEAC meets at the Lansing Community College (LCC) West Campus on the first Wednesday of each month from 10 a.m. to 3 p.m. unless indicated otherwise on the schedule.
-The public is welcome to attend meetings and must sign-in by completing a visitor registration form at the meeting.
+The SEAC meets via Zoom on the first Wednesday of each month from 9:00 a.m. to 1:00 p.m. unless indicated otherwise on the calendar.
+The public is welcome to view meetings and must complete a SEAC visitor registration form.

 |Date||Location||Meeting Agenda||Meeting Minutes|

 |12/2/20||Regular Business Meeting|

 |3/3/21||Regular Business Meeting|

 |5/5/21||Regular Business Meeting|

 As part of its duties, the SEAC annually submits a report on its activities to the State Education Agency.